question from a user

 AlphaMD's Answer

-We treat HCG as an ancillary medication, and only charge for it at the time of order/reorder.
+HCG is handled as an ancillary medication, with the cost billed only at the time of order/reorder.
 For a current TRT member it is $300 for 10,000 units, which in your case would be every 10 weeks or so.
 Is this for active conception?
-That's a bit high of a dose otherwise just for maintenance & you might be able to save some $$ with a lower dose of 500-750 weekly.
+That's a bit high of a dose otherwise just for maintenance & the provider overseeing your care may consider a lower dose of 500-750 weekly, which could save you some $.
 Unfortunately HCG is one of the most expensive medications right now.
 I hope this helps.

-150mg of Testosterone Cypionate would be within our standard ranges and covered by our basic $129.
-For the HCG it would come down to the intended length - if you want to be on it all the time at that ...
+150mg of Testosterone Cypionate is within the ranges providers commonly prescribe and, if prescribed, would be covered under the basic $129 plan.
+For the HCG it would come down to the intended length ...
 See Full Answer

 That is a relatively high dose of HCG, though if you are trying for active conception, that could be fine until it occurs.
 After that, it may be wise to lower it down.
 It is likely causing an issue wi...
 See Full Answer